The story of JancisRobinson.com

 Finding out what you want

-In 2007 we added audio podcasts and in early Jan 2008 video clips, the latter in response to the many suggestions we received when we undertook the most ambitious survey of visitors to and members of this site to date.
-Very gratifyingly, amazingly really, almost one in every four members, who now come from more than 90 different countries, took the trouble to respond and taught us a great deal.
+In 2007 we added audio podcasts and in early January 2008 video clips, the latter in response to the many suggestions we received when we undertook the most ambitious survey of visitors to and members of this site to date.
+Very gratifyingly, amazingly really, almost one in every four members, who now come from about 100 different countries, took the trouble to respond and taught us a great deal.

 As a result of this survey, we were able to make many improvements to what we offer.
 For example, it came as a surprise to us that so many members wanted more emails from us.
-Then in September 2013, because so many of you still said you would like to hear from us more often in another survey so popular we had to close it after only a few days, we introduced weekly emails so that every Friday you have a list of the most important articles published during the previous week.
+Then in September 2013, because so many of you still said you would like to hear from us more often in another survey so popular we had to close it after only a few days, we introduced weekly emails so that every Friday we send out an email with news of and links to the most important articles published during the previous week.
+Our thanks to Gavin Quinney of Ch Bauduc for introducing us to who administer this and more.

 Brand new JancisRobinson.com

-As a result of the survey, we undertook a complete redesign of the site which, after an amazing amount of work and investment, finally saw the light of day on 5 Sep 2008.
+As a result of the survey, we undertook a complete redesign of the site which, after an amazing amount of work and investment, finally saw the light of day on 5 September 2008.
 This dramatically improved search and navigation in particular.
-We also added far more to the Resources section, in effect more than a book's worth of free information about wine.
-We also added the wonderfully detailed, fully searchable maps of the world-famous World Atlas of Wine to the site, the only place you can find them online, to complement our exclusive online presentation of the entire Oxford Companion to Wine.
-We added a new forum which is infinitely more sophisticated than the old, and we also added a special section for our growing library of videos and podcasts.
+We also added far more to the Learn section, in effect more than a book's worth of free information about wine.
+And we added the wonderfully detailed, fully searchable maps of the world-famous World Atlas of Wine to the site, the only place you can find them online, to complement our exclusive online presentation of the entire Oxford Companion to Wine.
+We added a new forum which was infinitely more sophisticated than the old.

 A giant leap – tasting notes integration

-In early Dec 2009, soon after our ninth anniversary, we announced integration of our tasting notes database with those of the two leading cellar-management systems, CellarTracker and VinCellar, so that Purple Pagers with accounts with either of both of these can access our wine reviews directly from those accounts.
+In early December 2009, soon after our ninth anniversary, we announced integration of our tasting notes database with those of the two leading cellar-management systems, CellarTracker and VinCellar, so that Purple Pagers with accounts with either or both of these can access our wine reviews directly from those accounts.
 We were the first non-Americans to undertake this complex process.
+Since then we have also integrated our tasting notes for members of WineOwners.com and wine-lister.com.

 Wine Website of the Year